tonghuikang/draw-sgp-electoral-boundaries/README.md

 - Convexity - We want the constituency to have a convex shape
 - Relevance - We want the assigned name of the constituency to reflect its location

+Please refer to [scoring.md](./SCORING.md) for a detailed explanation.

 ## Sources